gr3g0ry552/ece-webtech-grouzelle-monsoro/README.md

 - Resource access control
   you can only modify/delete your comments/articles (with the same userId as the connected user)
 - Article modification
-  After filling the "Edit description" user input field, with a click on the "Modifier la publication", you can edit the content of a post
+  After filling the "Edit description" user input field in the user page, with a click on the "Modifier la publication", you can edit the content of a post
 - Article removal
   With a click on "supprimer la publication", you can delete a post
 - Comment modification